Open navigation

 e.
 Income Account - All income for Labor will be accounted for in an Income Account.
 Use the dropdown to select the one you would like to use.

-Note: Income Accounts can be managed in Settings / Accounting / Chart of Accounts.
+Note: Income Accounts can be managed in Business Settings / Accounting / Chart of Accounts

 f.
 Taxability Code - Use the dropdown to set which Taxability Code you would like to apply for this Labor.
 This will depend on whether the Labor is taxable, tax exempt, or taxable with exceptions.

-Note: Taxability Codes can be managed in Settings / Accounting / Taxability Codes.
+Note: Taxability Codes can be managed in Business Settings / Accounting / Taxability Codes.

 Custom Fields Tab

 The Custom Fields tab provides another way to customize and organize the information stored about a Labor.
-This area is especially useful when you need to include a larger amount of information or cover multiple topics related to the Labor.
 By grouping Custom Fields into subtabs, you can keep your data organized and easy to navigate.
-These fields are managed in Settings / Custom Fields / Labor, within the Custom Fields Subtab section.
+These fields are managed in Business Settings / Components / Custom Fields / Labor.